 Community In Motion

 At ComMotion – Community In Motion, we believe that everyone should get a chance to experience the many benefits of movement and dance.
 Dance fosters a sense of well-being, community, mastery, and joy.
 ComMotion provides free and low-cost classes and workshops for people of all ages and abilities to get an opportunity to experience the physical and emotional benefits of dance and movement.
-Through our programs, hundreds of people from all walks of life have been able to move, smile, and connect with people around them.
+Through our programs, thousands of people from all walks of life have been able to move, smile, and connect with people around them.

 Dance and movement for everyone, everywhere